cppdvl/ggwget/README.md

 ## Build

 1. Ensure CMake ≥ 3.21, a C++20 compiler, and Git are available.
 2. Choose an installation prefix (required) and configure the project.
-The first configure clones and builds libcurl as a static library:
+The first configure clones and builds libcurl as a static library with HTTPS support compiled in:
    ```sh
    cmake -S . -B build -DGGWGET_INSTALL_PREFIX=/absolute/path/to/prefix
    ```